JD235/ColorGame/README.md

 4. There are two Modes Easy and Hard, it's up to you what mode you wanna play !

 <h1 align="center">😆 Get Set Play !</h1>

+## NOTE: There may be issue in small device, in others working perfect.